Invincibles-v01/CFDPP/README.md

 *  58% in Uttar Pradesh and
 * 33% in West Bengal

-is the repetition probability of forest fires in various states in India
+have a risk of being subjected to repeated annual fires

 India loses around **Rs 550 crore every year** owing to damages caused by forest fires.